-All schools will be able to carry forward surplus balances from one year to the next.
-The amount of surplus balance to be carried forward for each school will be shown in the outturn statement published by the LA under s.52 of the 1998 Act.
-The surplus will be calculated by taking the difference between expenditure and the school's budget share for the year plus or minus any balance brought forward from the previous year.
+All schools will carry forward surplus/deficit balances from one year to the next, subject to restrictions shown in 4.2 and 4.4 below.
+The amount of a schools balance would be shown in the relevant outturn statement published in accordance with directions given by the Secretary of State under section 251 of the Apprenticeships, Skills, Children and Learning Act 2009; although there may be commitments against any figure shown in such a statement.
+The balance will be calculated by taking the difference between expenditure and the school's budget share for the year plus or minus any balance brought forward from the previous year.